 Group Name:

 Program Site:

-Expected group behavior: (at least three expectations) Example: Each team member will equally share in the responsibilities and share with the group...
+1 0 1 vior: (at least three exp m member will equall pectations) ly share in the responsibilities and share wit th the

-Unacceptable behavior: (at least three negative behaviors) Example: Miss a group meeting without informing a team member in advance.
+or: (at least three nega ative behaviors) informing a team member in advance.

 Failure to follow obligations will result in the following: Example: Expulsion after two warnings from the rest of the team members.

 Date:

-Signed:

-PRINT

-Signature
+Signed: PRINT Signature